ardatan/graphql-tools/website/docs/generate-schema.md

   - `allowResolversNotInSchema` turns off the functionality which throws errors when resolvers are found which are not present in the schema.
 Defaults to `false`, to help catch common errors.

 - `inheritResolversFromInterfaces` GraphQL Objects that implement interfaces will inherit missing resolvers from their interface types defined in the `resolvers` object.

+- `schemaTransforms` is an optional argument _(empty array by default)_ and should be an array of schema transformation functions, essentially designed to enable the use of [directive-based functional schema transformation](/docs/schema-directives/)

+- `schemaDirectives` is an optional argument _(empty object by default)_ and can be used to specify the [earlier class-based implementation of schema directives](/docs/legacy-schema-directives/)